-The actual service commitment is made after the training that precedes departure.
-In practice, the service commitment is an employment contract, where terms of service are agreed upon.
+The actual service commitment is made after the successfully completed training course, before departure.
+In practice, the service commitment is an employment contract where terms of service are agreed upon.

-Both those employed in the public administration and private sectors will be given leave of absence or leave from work for the duration of crisis management training.
-Thus, a person leaving for a crisis management mission is not obliged to resign from his/ her work.
-Anyone deployed on a crisis management operation makes a commitment to serve for six (6) months, unless a different length of service has been determined for a specific operation.
+Both those employed in the public administration and private sectors will be given leave of absence or leave from work for the duration of crisis management training and service.
+Thus, a person leaving for a crisis management mission is not obliged to resign from their work.
+Every person being sent on a crisis management operation makes a commitment to serve for six (6) months, unless a different length of service has been determined for a specific operation.
 On certain conditions, the service period can be extended by another six (6) month period.
 Serving on a crisis management mission is regarded as being in the service of the Finnish government.